univ-esuty/noisecollage/README.md

 The codes heavily depend on `diffusers` and we would like to thank all those involved.

-## Input Conditions and Generated Results
-1. An example of layout/caption conditions and corresponding generated images by NoiseCollage.
-...

-2. An example of NoiseCollage and ControlNet integration (a) with Sketch condition.
-...

-(b) with Pose condition.
-...

-You can check other version of generated images and cropped images in `sample_outputs/*`.

 ## Environment setup
 1. We tested all codes in `Python: 3.8.10`.
 Make a virtual environment.
 ```